Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 1.1 THC software/hardware stack
 -------------------------------

-Below diagram illustrates the high-level architecture of THC software/hardware stack, which is fully capable of supporting HIDSPI/HIDI2C protocol in Linux OS.
+Below diagram illustrates the woke high-level architecture of THC software/hardware stack, which is fully capable of supporting HIDSPI/HIDI2C protocol in Linux OS.

 ::